PLAY LIST 2017

 Wonderfully groovy album from Steve's son, his eighth.
 A hint of New Orleans here ("15 - 25"), a touch of Bop 'til You Drop-Cooder there ("Short Hair Woman"), and first-rate storytelling everywhere.
 The odd fleck of brass, clavinet and vibraphone and pump organ provides added spice.

-Justin Townes Earle, "Kids in the Street
+Justin Townes Earle, "Kids in the Street" (New West)

 Soybomb